dejvoss/cs_cdins-msp3-recipe-book/README.md

 Website is hosted in heroku - [RecipeBook](https://cdins-msp3-recipe-book.herokuapp.com/)

+*Storing files in heroku can be only temporarly and is work till the app is not restarted.
+Due to this all recipes created on live page hosted in heroku will have no images visible.
+This is applied also for updating images for existed recipes.*

 ### To run this project locally, follow below steps:

 1. Open my Github Repository [RecipeBook - github Repo](https://github.com/dejvoss/cdins-msp3-recipe-book)